 (c) all other expenditure lawfully incurred by the Trust in the performance of its functions under this Act.

-(3)(a) The Trust is empowered with the approval of the Governor to borrow money on such terms and conditions as the Treasurer approves for the purposes of giving effect to this Act.
+(3A) The Trust is empowered with the approval of the Governor to borrow money on such terms and conditions as the Treasurer approves for the purposes of giving effect to this Act.

-(b) The Treasurer on behalf of the State is authorised to guarantee, on such terms and conditions as he thinks fit, repayment of any money borrowed by the Trust under this subsection and the payment of interest thereon.
+(3B) The Treasurer on behalf of the State is authorised to guarantee, on such terms and conditions as he thinks fit, repayment of any money borrowed by the Trust under subsection (3A) and the payment of interest thereon.

 (4) The Treasurer shall cause any money required for fulfilling any guarantee given by him pursuant to this section, to be charged to the Consolidated Account which is hereby to the necessary extent appropriated accordingly, and the Treasurer shall cause any sums received or recovered by him from the Trust or otherwise in respect of a sum so charged by the Treasurer to be credited to the Consolidated Account.